per-mathisen-arm/gfxreconstruct/USAGE_android.md

               Specify highest level message to log.
 Options are: debug, info, warning, error, and fatal.
-Default is info. (forwarded to replay tool) --log-file DEVICE_FILE
+Default is info. (forwarded to replay tool) --log-timestamps
+              Output a timestamp in front of each log message.
+  --log-file DEVICE_FILE
               Write log messages to a file at the specified path instead of logcat (forwarded to replay tool)